JensenRay/CCSession/README.md

 ## Platform Support

 - macOS
+- linux
-- Linux
+- windows

-Windows may also work, but macOS and Linux are the primary targets.
+The Windows and Linux releases have not been tested in real-world environments yet.
+I'd appreciate your feedback.